paulelsner/EOS_connect/src/CONFIG_README.md

 - **`inverter.type`**:
   Specifies the type of inverter.
 Possible values:
   - `fronius_gen24`: Use the Fronius Gen24 inverter.
-  - `evcc`: Use the universal interface via evcc external battery control.
+  - `evcc`: Use the universal interface via evcc external battery control (evcc config below has to be valid).
   - `default`: Disable inverter control (only display the target state).

 - **`inverter.address`**: